Close

 A commuted pension lump sum can be a valuable asset in estate planning.
 It allows you to leave a financial legacy or support your heirs, as the lump sum can be included in your estate and potentially passed on to beneficiaries.

-Cons of Commuted Pension
+Disadvantages of Commuted Pension

 Just like two sides of a coin, there are certain disadvantages of commuted pension.
 Let us take a look at them:

-Risk of Mismanagement
+Risk Of Mismanagement

-Loss of Guaranteed Income
+Loss Of Guaranteed Income

 Commuting your pension reduces the regular monthly pension you receive, which can lead to a decrease in the steady, guaranteed income that many retirees rely on for their living expenses.